yishn/Cookbook/pasta/faux-turkish-manti.md

 ## variants

+- Use paprika powder instead of `cayenne pepper`
 - Use tortelloni or ravioli instead of `tortellini`
 - Use garlic powder instead of `garlic`
 - Cut open a mint tea bag for chopped mint